AudioFans/audidata/README.md

 # Audidata

 Audidata is a toolkit that allows users to easily load audio datasets in less than 5 minutes.
 Audidata supports music, audio, and speech datasets.
 Audidata also provides samplers, tokenizers, and transforms.
-Users just to need import audidata and load the audio datasets.
 Users can also create their own datasets inside audidata.

 ## 0. Installation